cilcoberlin/wp-class-blogs/README.md

 * PHP >= 5.2.0
 * WordPress >= 3.0 running in multisite mode

+For this plugin suite to function as intended, you must give the class its own WordPress multisite instance, where the professor has admin rights on the main blog, and each student in the class has a single child blog created for them, on which they are the only user with administrative rights.
+A configuration that differs from this might function, but it is not supported.

 Installation
 ============

-To use the class blogs suite, copy the contents of the `mu-plugins` directory to the `mu-plugins` directory in your WordPress content directory, which will normally be `wp-content`.
+To use the class blogs suite, copy the contents of the `mu-plugins` directory to the `mu-plugins` directory in your WordPress multisite installation's content directory, which will normally be `wp-content`.
 If you do not have an `mu-plugins` directory in your content directory, you can create one first or simply copy the entire `mu-plugins` directory in this repo to the content directory.

 To use the included themes, copy the contents of the `themes` directory to the `themes` directory of your WordPress content directory.